Marketing91

 ABC analysis classifies inventory into 3 categories:

-Class C – forms 50% of the stock in terms of quantity but commands only 55 of the value.
+Class C – forms 50% of the stock in terms of quantity but commands only 55% of the inventory value.

 Thus, it can be seen that Group A, which accounts for only a minor portion of the physical units, is very valuable in terms of the revenue it brings.
 Group B is ‘mid-range’ stock items that comprise a slightly larger share of the physical stock units but their value is still less as compared to Class A.